Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ```

-2.Change the  ANNOTATION to your/ANNOTATION/path
+Step B. Change the  ANNOTATION to your/ANNOTATION/path

 ```r
 gtf_file <- "/path/to/your/directory/Homo_sapiens.GRCh38.112.gtf.gz"